 GitHub introduced a feature some time ago, called gists, that allows you to turn one or more files into a git repository.
 Gists make it easy to share and track changes to configuration files or simple scripts.
 They aren't as feature-rich as a full-fledged GitHub repository; there isn't a wiki or issue tracker or many of the other features that make GitHub such a good tool.
 There are comments and you can make the gist private or public, even if you don't have a paid GitHub account.

 Mention: GitHub pages

 Using GitHub pages it's possible to create and host a static website for your project by simply commiting html pages to a separate repository like you would with any other git repository.
 Using pages, you can easily start blogging, write additional documentation for your project, or give it a web-presence it wouldn't otherwise have.

 Does your team use GitHub?
-We here at Unleashed Technologies use GitLab because it allows us to use our own servers while still having a GitHub-like experience.
+We here at Unleashed use GitLab because it allows us to use our own servers while still having a GitHub-like experience.
 What other collaboration tools do you use instead of or in addition?